 All cases of AFP reported should have two stool samples collected within 14 days of onset of the paralysis.
-Eighty percent of cases should have two such timely stool samples to fulfill the criteria stipulated by the WHO.
+Over eighty percent of cases should have two such timely stool samples to fulfill the criteria stipulated by the WHO.

-In 2006, 2 samples of stools were collected for virology within 14 days of the onset of paralysis from 98 cases (78%) of the 125 cases reported.
-Samples of stools have been collected from 124 out of the 125 cases reported, irrespective of the timeliness.
+In 2007, 2 samples of stools were collected for virology within 14 days of the onset of paralysis from 76 cases (87%) of the 87 cases reported.
+Samples of stools were not collected from only one AFP case that was reported from Teaching Hospital Jaffna.